360-info/tracker-ocean-temperatures/README.md

 ## 💻 Reproduce the analysis

 The analysis scripts in this project are designed to run in the cloud using GitHub Actions.
-The GitHub Actions workflow files are in the [`.github/workflows`](.github/workflows) folder; the R scripts themselves are in [`analysis-oceantemps`](analysis-oceantemps).
+The GitHub Actions workflow files are in the [`.github/workflows`](.github/workflows) folder; the R scripts themselves are in [`/R`](R).

 The chart comes in two flavours: